MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-the-microsoftml-package.md

 <a name="platform-availability"></a>
 ## Installation and platform availability

 MicrosoftML is installed as part of **Microsoft Machine Learning Server 9.2.1**, **Microsoft R Client**, and in the **SQL Server Machine Learning Services** on various platforms.
-For information on the supported platforms, see [Supported Platforms for Microsoft R Server](../install/r-server-install-supported-platforms.md).
+For information on the supported platforms, see [Supported Platforms for Machine Learning Server](../install/r-server-install-supported-platforms.md).

 To install pre-trained machine learning models for sentiment analysis and image featurization, you must opt in during setup.
 For details, see [Pre-trained machine learning models](../install/microsoftml-install-pretrained-models.md).